CommonBannannas/USDCN-project2_Traffic_Sign_Classifier/writeup_template.md

 * test set accuracy of 0.9409

 * What was the first architecture that was tried and why was it chosen?

   The First arch that I tried consisted of: 2 conv2D, 2 maxpool, and then 3 fully connected layers because that worked another nanodegree project I made in the past.

 * What were some problems with the initial architecture?

   The accuracy requisite was not met, not even closely.

 * How was the architecture adjusted and why was it adjusted?

   I adjusted the arch by adding more conv2D layers and then adding some dropout layers to avoid overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?

-  The keep prob parameter first was set to 0.60 but that value was too low.
-  Then I tuned the learning rate
+  The keep prob parameter first was set to 0.60 but that value was too low, then I tuned the learning rate

-### Test a Model on New Images
+### Test a Model on new images

-#### 1. Here are nine German traffic signs that I found on the web:
+#### 1. Here are nine german traffic signs that I found on the web:

 ![alt text][image5]